What is Standard Deduction ?

 - The IRS gives you the standard deduction without asking any questions, even if you don't have any other allowable deductions or tax credits.

-How Does the Standard Deduction Works ?
+How Does the Standard Deduction Work ?

 The amount of money the federal or state government deducts from your taxable income is known as income tax.
 It's critical to understand that taxable income and annual income are two different things.
 This is so that the amount of income that is taxed can be reduced by the government allowing a percentage of the total income received to be removed or deductible.
 Due to deductions, which help you pay less in taxes, your taxable income is typically lower than your overall income.